projectnessie/cel-java/README.md

 ## Building and testing CEL-Java

 The CEL-Java repo uses git submodules to pull in required APIs from Google and the CEL-spec.
-Those submodules are required to build the CEL-Java project (aka run a `git submodule init` / `update`).
+Those submodules are required to build the CEL-Java project.

+You need to run `git submodule init` + `git submodule update` after a fresh clone of this repo.

 Requirements:
 * Java 8 or newer, it's a Gradle-wrapper build (it's fast ;) )

+`./gradlew publishToMavenLocal` deploy the current development to the local Maven repo, in case you want to pull it the CEL-Java "snapshot" artifacts another project.

 `./gradlew test` builds the production code and runs the unit tests.

 The project uses the Google Java code style and uses the Spotless plugin.
 Run `./gradlew spotlessApply` to fix formatting issues.

-`./gradlew check` runs all checks, including unit tests and JMH microbenchmarks.

-`./gradlew publishToMavenLocal` deploy the current development to the local Maven repo, in case you want to pull it the CEL-Java "snapshot" artifacts another project.

 To run the CEL-spec conformance tests, Go, the bazel build tool plus toolchains are required.
 Form the CEL-Java repo, just run `conformance/run-conformance-tests.sh`.
 That script performs